 7. Internship Leave

-a .
-To be eligible for Internship Leave, a graduate student must be approved for an internship by his or her faculty advisor.
-The graduate student does not have to register for credit for the internship unless it is required by their program.
+- To be eligible for Internship Leave, a graduate student must be approved for an internship by his or her faculty advisor.
+The graduate student does not have to register for credit for the internship unless it is required by his/her program.

-b .
-The student must have registered for and completed at least one semester as a graduate student at WSU prior to going on Internship Leave.
-Graduate students can apply for Internship Leave by completing the Graduate Internship Approval form and submitting it to the Dean of the Graduate School one semester prior to the internship.
+- The student must have registered for and completed at least one semester as a graduate student at WSU prior to going on Internship Leave.
+Graduate students can apply for Internship Leave by completing the Graduate Internship Leave Approval form and submitting it to the Dean of the Graduate School one semester prior to the internship.